 42,000 – 47,000 miles one-way in first-class from Alaska Airline hubs on the West Coast to Hawaii.

-In the example above, I paid 12,000 Singapore Krisflyer miles and $5.60 for the Kona to San Jose flight.
+In the example above, I paid 12,000 Singapore Krisflyer miles and $5.60 for this Kona to San Jose award redemption.

 Check out Singapore Krisflyer’s redemption award chart for Alaska Airlines below to determine how many miles are required to fly to Hawaii (Zone 5) from other zones.